Pasay: Early history

 Map of Namayan (colored pink) in 1470 under the rule of Lakan Tagkan.
 Pasay is shown as a part of Namayan, which was gifted to Tagkan's illegitimate son Pasay.

-In local folk history about the period before the arrival of Spanish colonizers, Pasay is said to have been part of Namayan (sometimes also called Sapa), a confederation of barangays which supposedly controlled territory stretching from Manila Bay to Laguna de Bay, and which, upon the arrival of the Spanish, eventually became known as Santa Ana de Sapa (modern day Santa Ana, Manila).
+In local folk history about the period before the arrival of Spanish colonizers, Pasay is said to have been part of Namayan (also called Sapa), a confederation of barangays which supposedly controlled territory stretching from Manila Bay to Laguna de Bay, and which, upon the arrival of the Spanish, eventually became known as Santa Ana de Sapa (now Santa Ana, Manila).

 Spanish colonial period

 On May 19, 1571, Miguel López de Legazpi took formal possession of the Rajahnate of Maynila and its surrounding polities in the name of the Spanish crown.

 Of the many religious orders that came, it was the Augustinian Order who would figure predominantly in the evangelisation of Pasay.
 Having control over Pasay, they converted the area into an extensive agricultural estate known as the Hacienda de Meysapan.
 The parish of Pasay was governed from the old Namayan capital, since renamed Santa Ana de Sapa, which was under the jurisdiction of the Franciscans.
 The promise of space in Heaven prompted early native converts to donate their possessions to the Church, with folklore recounting how a baptized Pasay on her deathbed donated her vast estate to the Augustinians.
 Most of Pasay went to friar's hands either via donation or by purchase; many natives were also forced to divest of their properties to cope with stringent colonial impositions.

 In 1727, the Augustinians formally took over Pasay and transferred it from Santa Ana de Sapa to Malate, particularly under the jurisdiction of the Parish of Nuestra Señora de los Remedios.
-In 1815, it was separated from Malate.
+A unique parish for having churches and buildings designed in combinations of Mexican Baroque and Filipino Mudejar (Christianized Islamic Art).
+The Philippines holds the only distinction in Asia of being the sole repositories of Latin American culture in an Asian setting.
+In 1815, Pasay was separated from Malate.
 In 1862, notable residents of Pasay submitted a petition to handle their political and religious matters independently, proposing to rename the town "Pineda", in honor of Don Cornelio Pineda, a Spanish horticulturist who was their benefactor.
-On December 2, 1863, with the recommendation of Manila Archbishop Gregorio Melitón Martínez Santa Cruz, Pineda was granted its own municipal charter, and this date is celebrated yearly as the city's official foundation day.
+On December 2, 1863, with the recommendation of Archbishop of Manila Gregorio Melitón Martínez Santa Cruz, Pineda was granted its own municipal charter, and this date is celebrated yearly as the city's official foundation day.

 Philippine revolutionary period

 Pasay produced numerous heroes during the Philippine Revolution.
-The Katipunan, the organization founded by Andrés Bonifacio that spearheaded the revolution, had a chapter in Pineda organized by Pascual Villanueva, Jacinto Ignacio, and Valentin Ignacio.
+The Katipunan, the organization founded by Andrés Bonifacio that spearheaded the revolution, had a chapter in Pineda organized by Pascual Villanueva, Jacinto Ignacio, and Valentín Ignacio.
 Several women also fought for the cause of the Katipunan including Marcela Marcelo.
-The execution of José Rizal, who authored the novels Noli Me Tangere and El Filibusterismo (considered seditious by the colonial government) on December 30, 1896, fanned the flames of the Revolution.
+The execution of José Rizal, who authored the novels Noli Me Tángere and El Filibusterismo (considered seditious by the colonial government) on December 30, 1896, fanned the flames of the Revolution.